damonitor/damo/USAGE.md

 Tracking'](https://origin.kernel.org/doc/html/latest/mm/damon/design.html#age-tracking)
 sections of the kernel documentation should be helpful for that.

-You should also understand DAMOS if you want to use `damo` for simple access-aware system operations.  ['Operation Schemes'](https://origin.kernel.org/doc/html/latest/mm/damon/design.html#operation-schemes) section of the kernel documentation should be helpful for that.
+You should also understand DAMOS if you want to use `damo` for access-aware system operations.  ['Operation Schemes'](https://origin.kernel.org/doc/html/latest/mm/damon/design.html#operation-schemes) section of the kernel documentation should be helpful for that.